Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 You should be able to explain:

-- Different storage classes (STANDARD, STANDARD_IA, ONEZONE_IA, INTELLIGENT_TIERING, GLACIER, DEEP_ARCHIVE).[web:22]
+- Different storage classes (STANDARD, STANDARD_IA, ONEZONE_IA, INTELLIGENT_TIERING, GLACIER, DEEP_ARCHIVE).
-- Using lifecycle rules to lower storage costs over time.[web:22]
+- Using lifecycle rules to lower storage costs over time.

 ---

 ### 4.2 How do you enforce retention for compliance?

 - Use lifecycle `expiration` to delete objects after a certain period.
-- Combine with **object lock** and versioning in more advanced compliance scenarios (though object lock is not fully Terraform‑managed in all flows yet).[web:22]
+- Combine with **object lock** and versioning in more advanced compliance scenarios (though object lock is not fully Terraform‑managed in all flows yet).

 Mention that for strict compliance (e.g., WORM), you might use: